IGNF/validator-api/README_en.md

 ## Steps

-1. Launch docker containers: `docker-compose -d --build --scale backend=2` (current configuration is set to launch 2 instances of "backend".
-[See here how to change that // TODO](#).)
+1. Launch docker containers: `docker-compose up -d --build --scale backend=2`

+> Current configuration is set to launch 2 instances of "backend".
+[See here how to change that](doc/md/backend_multiple_instances_en.md).

 2. Create a file named `.env.local` in the root directory of the project with the following information.

 ```ini